J.D. Davis Player Props: Giants vs. Mets

 The San Francisco Giants and J.D.
-Davis, who went 0-for-4 last time in action, take on David Peterson and the New York Mets at Oracle Park, Saturday at 4:05 PM ET.
+Davis, who went 0-for-4 last time out, take on Tylor Megill and the New York Mets at Oracle Park, Sunday at 7:10 PM ET.

 In his last game he had a hitless showing (0-for-4) against the Mets.